Department of Land Resources & Environmental Sciences

 Effective management of land and water resources requires a solid fundamental understanding of the processes and relationships in land and natural resources systems, combined with applications of environmental science and applied ecology.
 The Environmental Sciences curriculum is designed to provide this classroom, laboratory, and field training.
 Graduates of this degree program will:

-3. Be capable of critical analysis of land resource problems; and
+3. Analyze critically land resource problems; and

 Environmental Biology Option